EnrikosIossifidis/Thesis/README.md

 ### Executing programs
 Examples of how to run codes involving *args*, with root in the *code* folder.
+* First, download the whole folder and unzip *zippedsrvs* in the folder *results/sudokus*.

 * How to run *run_sudokus.py*:
 ```
 python run_sudokus.py --states=2 --runtype=lowerorders --folder=../results/test/